ShumingZhang1997/SpaceMarkers-spqsp/README.md

 An R/Bioconductor software tool to identify genes associated with latent space interactions in spatial transcriptomics.

 ## Citation
+This tutorial aims to help user to apply SpaceMarkers on spatial Quantitative Pharmacology (spQSP) model. </br>
 If you use the SpaceMarkers software please cite:

 Atul Deshpande, Melanie Loth, et al.,